 |

-Brain Injury Speaker Series Video:
+Brain Injury Speaker Series Video

 The San Diego Brain Injury Foundation, in cooperation with the University of California, San Diego, presents the 2002 Brain Injury Speaker Series on Legal Evidence and Tactics.
 Mr. Goldin discusses how to make an invisible brain injury visible for a judge and jury to understand the reality and severity of the brain damage to the survivor.
 This program in its entirety has been broadcast multiple times on local TV.